Responsible Sourcing Approach

 Addressing opportunities to reduce emissions from beef is a significant priority for us at RBI, based on the relative impact of this commodity on our total GHG footprint.
 As the most significant environmental impacts of beef production are found at the feed and beef farming stages of the value chain, Burger King is committed to working with agricultural experts, ranchers and producers in its supply chain to explore and scale sustainable solutions that help to mitigate GHG emissions at these stages in the supply chain, in addition to finding opportunities for cattle to support the protection and regeneration of natural ecosystems that play a role in absorbing or storing carbon.

-To date, Burger King has teamed up with Cargill, the World Wildlife Fund (WWF) and ranchers In the Northern Great Plains to launch a three-year grasslands restoration program that aims to help keep our climate stable by reducing GHG emissions in the atmosphere, in addition to supporting biodiversity.
+In 2020, Burger King teamed up with Cargill, the World Wildlife Fund (WWF) and ranchers In the Northern Great Plains to launch a three-year grasslands restoration program that aims to help keep our climate stable by reducing GHG emissions in the atmosphere, in addition to supporting biodiversity.

 In April 2022, Burger King announced a partnership with Cargill and the National Fish and Wildlife Foundation (NFWF) on a five-year Initiative to support cattle ranchers who are committed to addressing climate change through regenerative agriculture practices in the Southern Great Plains.